Loading [MathJax]/extensions/TeX/newcommand.js

 template<int spacedim>

-static bool TriaAccessor< 0, 1, spacedim >::line_orientation ( const unsigned int line)
+static types::geometric_orientation TriaAccessor< 0, 1, spacedim >::line_orientation ( const unsigned int line)

 static